khaled9912/React-Resturant/README.md

 ## Introduction
 This is a Modern UI/UX Restaurant Landing Page Website

-Alongside building the website, you have worked with :
+Alongside building the website, I worked with :

 - React Functional components and their reusability
 - React file and folder structure